bplmaps/cartinal/guides/making-sense-maps-data/session-1/part-6.md

 # Learning to question data

-## In between the world and data are people.
+## In between the world and data are people

 * Just as there's a human behind every map, there is a human behind every dataset.
 This person chooses how to observe the world, how to organize these observations, and how to share the dataset with the world.